Heathrow Cargo Tunnel: Design and construction

 The cargo tunnel is bi-directional; it has one bore, carrying one lane in each direction.
 Each lane is 12 ft wide, with a clear height of 16 ft 6 in.
 The tunnel consists of approximately 625 m of circular bored tunnel plus 130 m of rectangular cut-and-cover tunnel at each end.
 Its total length is 885 m.

 The bored tunnel segments are precast concrete, with a 33 ft 9 in internal diameter and 12 in thick.
 The segments are expanded directly against the ground, which is London Clay.
 The bored section of the cargo tunnel is notable among tunnelling engineers, for having been constructed with a remarkably thin cover of solid clay above it (minimum cover 1.2 m clay beneath the Terrace gravels).

-There is one sump in the tunnel, at a low point about 300 m north of the south portal.
+There is one sump system in the tunnel, at a low point about 300 m north of the south portal.

 The tunnel is one of the few in the United Kingdom that is ventilated by a fully transverse system – it has an air supply duct in the invert of the tunnel, and an air extract duct in the crown of the tunnel.
 Extraction and supply fans are sited in underground chambers at the north end and the south end of the tunnel, at the Tunnel Boring Machine (TBM) launch and retrieval chambers.

 Consulting Engineer for the works was Sir William Halcrow and Partners, with Hoare Lea & Partners advising on electrical and mechanical services.
 The tunnel was built by Taylor Woodrow Construction, with E&M fitout by Halliday Hall and Aerex.

 The cargo tunnel was the only privately operated road tunnel in the United Kingdom until March 2005, when the Heathrow Airside Road Tunnel was opened to airside traffic next to it.